Does it look like there is no end to your challenges in CRM implementation?

 Before you can finally put your trust in your new CRM, you need to know that the infrastructure is something you can rely on, and that it is scalable enough to support the growth plans of your business.

-Not only must it be a secure place for your data, but the software must be fully equipped for everything your business needs.
+Not only must it be a secure place for your data, but the CRM provider must be fully equipped for everything your business needs.

-If it’s not, your business operations could be hit in a big way, and constant disruptions may have a negative impact on customer experience.
+If it’s not, your business operations could be hit in a big way, and constant disruptions may have a negative impact on customer experience — a huge CRM implementation failure.

 It may even tarnish your brand reputation and hamper your business progress, making this one of the biggest CRM problems you can face.